 A report in the New York Times stated that Willie Anderson arrived on Sunday 21st March 1896 to take up his position at

 Misquamicut Golf Club, Watch Hill on Rhode Island and the famous British amateur Horace Hutchinson considered Anderson to be one

 of the best club-makers in Scotland.

 During the winter of 1896, Anderson travelled back to Scotland and returned in February the following year with Harry Reddie, a

 school friend from North Berwick.
-Harry was a caddie on the West Links and was appointed greenkeeper and pro at Saint Andrews Golf Club, New York.
+Harry was a caddie on the West Links and was appointed greenkeeper and pro at Saint Andrews Golf

 Club, New York.
 When Anderson moved to Lakewood Golf Club NY, Harry Reddie replaced him as pro at Misquamicut in 1898.